101 Best Things to Do on Oʻahu, Hawaiʻi

 1. Puʻu ʻUalakaʻa State Park - Puʻu ʻUalakaʻa is the popular state-managed lookout above Mānoa Valley and the greater Honolulu area, and it’s a great spot to sit back and relax on a beautiful grassy hill to watch the sunset!

 On the Mānoa side of the Tantalus Loop, the Round Top Viewpoint makes for nice place to pull over and sit by your car, as the sun sets on the south side of Oʻahu.
-While the overlook doesn’t face the sunset directly, it can be a nice place to grab some takeout and eat it here as the colors change.
-However, make sure to come early because parking is limited—especially as it gets closer to sunset.
+Before visiting, know that the overlook doesn’t face the sunset directly, but it can be a nice place to grab some takeout and eat it here as the colors change across Honolulu.

-This spot is a great place to sit along the wall that parallels the road, making it another great spot to sit and enjoy some takeout, like the Round Top Viewpoint mentioned above.
+This spot is a great place to sit along the wall that parallels the road, making it another great place to sit and enjoy some takeout, like the Round Top Viewpoint mentioned above.

 Tantalus